-As Adeline indicated, the Queen’s Head Inn stood back from Bath Street, with an open area in front of it and a path leading to its door.
+As she indicated, the Queen’s Head Inn stood back from Bath Street, with an open area in front of it and a path leading to its door.

 Facing the Inn on the southern side was a row of cottages which by 1871 was known as Bostock’s Yard or Bostock’s Row, so named because of the presence in one of the four cottages of the Bostock family.